cw-ec/reports_creation/README.md

     {
-      "map_dir": path to the directory containg unsorted map series PDFs, "report_dir": path to the dorectory containing sorted report PDFs from the report creation tool, "out_dir": path to the directory that will contain the sorted and zipped outputs }
+      "map_dir": path to the directory containg unsorted map series PDFs, "report_dir": path to the dorectory containing sorted report PDFs from the report creation tool, "out_dir": path to the directory that will contain the sorted and zipped outputs, "feds": an array of fed numbers as integers to sort and create .zip files for }

 An example of what a complete workflow would look like is found below: